jfo/blog/source/posts/how-i-went-to-rc.md

 4  different voicings
 ```

-The specifics of these, while interesting and  maybe blogelaboutable, are not
+The specifics of these, while interesting and certainly blogelaboutable, are not
 pertinent right now.
 Just ...
 I wanted to figure out a lot of different
 permutations.
 For any given chord, I could see how it fell along these
 dimensions easily, but I was trying to figure out _everything_ because I am a